Is TikTok-ing Your Breakup A Bad Idea?

 Mueske has taken advice commenters have left, such as to pick up a new hobby to take her mind off of the split.
 She’s started recording songs she sings and writes at home in quarantine.
 “I threw myself into a piece of my identity that wasn’t wrapped up in her, and it was freeing,” Mueske says.

 Anderson says hundreds of people have reached out to her on Instagram in the days since she posted the video.
 While she acknowledges there can be a dark side to seeking support online, she’s mostly made friends with people going through something similar.
-She’s even doing a virtual Galentine’s Day celebration with them.
+She even did a virtual Galentine’s Day celebration with them.

 “You do some really dumb stuff when you’re really sad, but this helped with my loneliness, and it kick-started a lot of stuff for me.
 I’m not even crying any more.
 And this is so strange, but I ultimately feel proud of myself,” Anderson says.
 “In the past, I’ve hidden away, and that didn’t help me heal.
 But this did, and now I’ve got new people to reach out to who are going through something big too — who I can reach out to without judgement or opinion.”